msimonin/snooze-grid5000-multisite/README.md

 These commands will create and start 10 VMs.

 * Visualizing the system :
-Make a tunnel from your laptop to the bootstrap through the grid'5000 frontend on port 5000.
+Make a tunnel (or export your display) from your laptop to the bootstrap through the grid'5000 frontend on port 5000.
 If snoozeclient is installed on your PC, you can launch :

         (PC) snoozeclient visualize.